Learn How To Be A Better Pistol Shooter

 The idea here is to put your ear buds under your hearing protection earmuffs and set the metronome to a beats-per-minute setting that you can accurately shoot to while matching the rhythm.
 Sixty beats per minute will have you pressing off a round every second, but there’s no set standard to start at.

 This is about finding a comfortable rhythm that you can maintain relatively accurate shots, and then slowing increasing the beats per minute to find where your group starts to open up.
 Then work on that rhythm until it again becomes comfortable and accurate, and then repeat.
+Get yourself a good mag loader and some extra magazines, and shoot as much as you can.

 This does take time and practice, and it will push our skills beyond their current status.
 It has proven very beneficial to utilize while practicing the fundamentals.